Maragadha Naanayam: Plot

 Back home, Senguttuvan and Elango complete the ritual to summon one of the ghosts: Elango's uncle Chidambaram.
 Unfortunately, before the ghost could appear, the duo is interrupted by the news that Ramdoss has died due to a heart attack.
 During Ramdoss's burial, the lemon accidentally slips from Senguttavan's pocket and falls on Ramdoss's hand, as a result of which Chidambaram's ghost possesses Ramdoss's body and appears in front of Senguttavan and Elango the following morning, much to their shock.
-The ghost decides to use three recently dead people and possess them with ghosts of three other people killed by the curse to help Senguttavan and Elango in their mission.
-The first is an old beggar Selvaraj (Sangili Murugan) who died in his sleep alongside the road.
-The second is a man (Arunraja Kamaraj) who got decapitated in a freak accident.
-The third happens to be Chanakya, who hanged herself.
+Chidambaram decides to use three recently dead people and possess them with ghosts of three other people killed by the curse to help Senguttavan and Elango in their mission.
+The first is an old beggar Selvaraj who died in his sleep alongside the road.
+The second is a man who got decapitated in a freak accident.
+The third happens to be Chanakya, who hanged herself, unable to handle the abuse she endured at the hands of her husband.
 Chidambaram successfully brings two of the ghosts to their new bodies, but one of them, a Tamil teacher, has trouble staying in Selvaraj's body and keeps jumping in and out of the corpse.

 Senguttuvan, Elango, and the three ghosts, now in their borrowed bodies, pursue the emerald stone.
-Following an initial lead, they interrogate Pandurangan (M. S. Bhaskar) while posing as the henchmen of a powerful local gang leader "Twinkle" Ramanathan (Anandaraj).
+Following an initial lead, they interrogate Pandurangan while posing as the henchmen of a powerful local gang leader "Twinkle" Ramanathan.
 This leads them to recover an emerald medallion, which turns out to be a fake.
 However, their methods draw the attention of Ramanathan.
 He previously rejected the idea of pursuing the stone but changes his mind.
-After realizing that they recovered a replica, the group continues to piece clues together.
+After realising that they recovered a replica, the group continues to piece clues together.
 They find the man who made the fake, who is now on his deathbed.
-Before he dies, the man gives them clues to who ordered the fake medallion - a local doctor named Krishnan (Gajaraj) who happens to be one of the men killed by the curse.
+Before he dies, the man gives them clues to who ordered the fake medallion – a local doctor named Krishnan who happens to be one of the men killed by the curse.
 They find his son, who is also a doctor, and kidnap him.
 Before they can get him to tell them where the original medallion is, they are caught by Ramanathan's henchmen and are taken to his torture chamber.
 They manage to escape the torturers and eventually find the original medallion.